Frequently Asked Questions

 From previous attempts at merging multiple groups to use one ILS, we believe it is easier to start by bringing two groups of libraries together.

-How similar or different are NWLS and WVLS when it comes to size and funding?
+How similar or different are NWLS and WVLS when it comes to size, funding, collections and borrowers?

 Are possible consortium membership changes being considered as part of the NICE project?